-The following highlights the specific experience, attributes and qualifications for each Nominee including his or her name, age, present principal occupation and principal occupations during the past five years, the date the Nominee was first elected as a Director (if applicable); the number of Common Shares, Preferred Shares and deferred share units or restricted share units beneficially owned, or controlled or directed, directly or indirectly, by each Nominee, and the other public entities of which each Nominee currently serves as a director or in a similar capacity.
+The following highlights the specific experience, attributes and qualifications for each Nominee including his or her name, age, present principal occupation and principal occupations during the past five years, the date the Nominee was first elected as a Director (if applicable); the number of Common Shares, Preferred Shares and deferred share units (and, in the case of the CEO, other forms of long-term incentive compensation (see "5.1.5.3.
+Long-Term Incentive Plan")) beneficially owned, or controlled or directed, directly or indirectly as at May 7, 2015, by each Nominee, and the other public entities of which each Nominee currently serves as a director or in a similar capacity.